imnotartsy/OS-Projects/p2/README.md

 affect reads and write differently?

 ### Answer:
-Bypassing disk page cache was a little faster and is clearer on the couchvms.
+Using the disk page cache was a lot faster, reading was faster than writing still.

-On the homework servers, bypassing the disk page does not have as clear of an impact.
+provide comp111 measurement README.md Makefile timing.c